Oak Island mystery: Marie Antoinette's jewels

-Other theories

-Author Joy Steele suggests that the money pit is actually a tar kiln dating to the historical period when "Oak Island served as a tar-making location as part of the British naval stores industry".
+Coptic runes

-When marine biologist Barry Fell attempted to have the symbols on the stone translated during the late 1970s, he said that the symbols resembled the Coptic alphabet and read: "To escape contagion of plague and winter hardships, he is to pray for an end or mitigation the Arif: The people will perish in misery if they forget the Lord, alas".
-According to Fell's theory, Coptic migrants sailed from North Africa to Oak Island and constructed the pit.
-Fell is not considered to be credible by most mainstream academics.
+When marine biologist and pseudoarchaeologist Barry Fell attempted to have the symbols on the stone translated during the late 1970s, he said that the symbols resembled the Coptic alphabet and read: "To escape contagion of plague and winter hardships, he is to pray for an end or mitigation the Arif: The people will perish in misery if they forget the Lord, alas".
+According to Fell's hypothesis, Coptic migrants sailed from North Africa to Oak Island and constructed the pit.
+This line of research, however, is not considered credible by most mainstream academics.